jdesalle/linfo2142_project/report.rst

 5.1) QUIClog
 ------------
 To analyze QUIC further, we tried to look at QUIClog.
-Since we are using an NGINX server and cURL to download files, we thought that the most straightforward way to do it is to use pcap2qlog [#]_ .
+Since we are using an NGINX server and cURL to download files, we thought that the most straightforward way to do it is to use pcap2qlog [13] .

 When using pcap2qlog, the pcap is parsed and a json file is created.
 That json file is then parsed and a .qlog file is created.
 However, we had a bug in the second phase of the process : the .json is created correctly and the packets are decrypted (using the TLS session keys) but when creating the qlog file we had and error "Error: convertPacketHeader: unknown QUIC packet type found!  : [object Object]".

 After a discussion with `François Michel <https://github.com/francoismichel>`_  and `Maxime Piraux <https://github.com/mpiraux>`_, it seemed to be a bug in pcap2qlog itself .

-Thanks to a patch [#]_ from François Michel, this issue was fixed and we were able to use QUIClog.
+Thanks to a patch [14] from François Michel, this issue was fixed and we were able to use QUIClog.

 5.2) Download files over http3
 ------------------------------
 We tried to check the influence of the size of a file on the speed and packet loss for each protocol.
 For this we tried to create files of different sizes (empty, 1 MB, 100 MB, 250 MB, 500 MB) to download.
-Unfortunately, curl seems to have a problem with big files in HTTP3 [#]_, which didn't allow making the measurement using QUIC with non-empty files.
+Unfortunately, curl seems to have a problem with big files in HTTP3 [15], which didn't allow making the measurement using QUIC for non-empty files.

 When trying to download large files (or even non-empty files), the current speed drops to 0 and it looks like the download does not terminate even after 3 hours (see Fig.1).

-The size for which it starts not working is not clear, it is a random bug, sometimes it works, but most of the time it does not.

 .. figure:: images/curlhttp3.png
-    :figwidth: 80%
+    :scale: 200%
     :align: center

     Fig.1 cURL over HTTP3 stopping

+The size for which it starts not working is not clear, it is a random bug, sometimes it works, but most of the time it does not.

 It seems to be a known bug, and since the majority of issues on this topic on github are closed, we did not notice the problem early enough to change our methodology.
-We will try to find another way to download files in http3 for the final deadline.

-1) Results
+6) Results
 ==========

 6.1) Time measurements